cseco/cseco/internal/CALENDAR.md

 ### Calender

-Here the work in internal is broken per day
+Here the work in internal is broken into daily tasks

 ## Home
 T April 09-2018